AndrewGuerrero/ng-caryll/content/effective_cpp.md

 Or, they can be defined explicitly with the `inline` keyword.

-The idea behind an `inline` function is to replace each call of that function with its code body.
+An `inline` function replaces each call of that function with it's code body.

-- If the code body is long, it is likely to increase the size of object code compared to using a function call.
+- If the code body is long, it's likely to increase the size of object code compared to using a function call.
 - If the code body is short, the code generated by the code body may be smaller than the code for a function call, creating smaller object code.

 `inline` is a request to compilers, not a command.
-Compilers may very well deem the code too complicated.
+Compilers may consider the code too complicated.
 This decision depends on the build environment.
-In general, constructors and `virtual` functions may never get `inline`d.
+In general, constructors and `virtual` functions do not get `inline`d.

 Most importantly, debuggers have trouble with `inline` functions.
-After all, how can a break point be set in a function that isn't there?
-When developing, do not declare anything `inline`; then after testing, apply `inline` cautiously.
+After all, its hard to set break points on non-existent functions.
+When developing, do not declare anything `inline`.
+After testing, apply `inline` cautiously.

 **Things to Remember**

-- Limit most `inline`ing to small, frequently called functions.
-This facilitates debugging and binary upgradablility, minimizes potential code bloat, and maximizes the chance of greater program speed.
+- Limit most `inline`ing to small, often called functions.
+This facilitates debugging and binary upgradablility, reduces potential code bloat, and improves the chance of greater program speed.
 - Don't declare function `template`s `inline` just because they appear in header files.

-### Item 31: Minimize compilation dependencies between files
+### Item 31: Reduce compilation dependencies between files

-C++ doesn't do a very good job of separating interfaces from implementations.
+C++ doesn't do a good job of separating interfaces from implementations.

 ``` cpp
 class Person {